Section One - Future literacy

 Future literacy - a definition

-The ability referred to by the term ‘future literacy’ is, therefore, the capacity to know how to imagine the future, and why it is necessary.
-Future literacy enables us to become aware of the sources of our hopes and fears, and improves our ability to harness the power of images of the future, to enable us to more fully appreciate the diversity of both the world around us and the choices we make.
+The ability referred to by the term ‘future literacy’ is, therefore, the capacity to know how to imagine the future and why it is necessary.
+Future literacy enables us to become aware of the sources of our hopes and fears and improves our ability to harness the power of images of futures.
+It enables us to more fully appreciate the diversity of both the world around us and the choices we make.

-It enables us – in this context – to assess technology by imagining the future impact!
+In this context, it enables us to assess technology by imagining the future impact!

 Watch this video (6 minutes) by Loes Damhof, lecturer of the Year at the Dutch Hanze University and researcher in future literacy: